SANS Holiday Hack Challenge

 published Tue, Nov 10, 2015 by · 6 minute read

-The Problem This semester I am taking the Principals of Operating Systems course at the University of Arizona.
+This semester I am taking the Principals of Operating Systems course at the University of Arizona.
 In this class, students write a layered operating system that runs on top of an instructor-provided hardware abstraction called USLOSS.
 Students are given USLOSS as a compiled library that was built using the department’s Remote Access machine Lectura, which is currently running Ubuntu 12.04 LTS.
 My instructor also offers a compiled version of the USLOSS library for Mac computers.